-Strategic issue How the Department will address the issue in 2025-26 What propagate applicable gress, if any, has been made as at 30 April 2025, if e projected to keep growing 1.
+Strategic issue How the Department will address the issue in 2025-26 What p applica progress, if any, has been made as at 30 April 2025, if cable projected to keep growing 1.
 The Big Housing Build will continue its focus on retiring and redeveloping ageing social housing highrises in Melbourne with streamlining the planning approval process to ensure timely and efficient delivery of social housing.
 2. Progress on the 10-year Greenfields plan set to deliver new land for new homes in Victoria.
 The plan includes 27 additional greenfield areas across Victoria to deliver 180,000 new homes.
 As part of this, a review of existing Precinct Structure Plans (PSPs) will identify opportunities to increase housing where sufficient infrastructure, such as transport, schools, and community facilities, is already in place.
 3. Works on the Metro tunnel and the West Gate tunnel will continue with scheduled opening set to take place later in 2025.
-4. Tunnel boring machines for the Suburban Rail Loop consu April 2025, the Department has made significant in addressing this strategic issue.
-Some of the key nents are listed below: ple sites in Melbourne and regional Victoria were eved for building residences, providing more access to and affordable housing. ted the Small Lot Housing Code to allow a new type elling on lots smaller than 100 square metres without ring a permit, and to improve design standards for inder 300 square metres.
-These updates aim to ase housing diversity and affordability. for all ten activity centres to have more than 300,000 momes to be built by 2051 are finalised.
-Officer South Precinct Structure Plan (PSP) was ted in February, supporting new industries, by ment opportunities, and worker housing.
-Public altation for the Casey Fields South (Employment) and in Meadows PSPs concluded in April, while altation for the Melton East PSP finished in March.
-Ings for the Croskell (Employment) draft PSP, led by
+4. Tunnel boring machines for the Suburban Rail Loop (SRL) are expected to arrive on site later this year, with tunnelling works set to begin. as April 2025, the Department has made significant ess in addressing this strategic issue.
+Some of the key wements are listed below: ultiple sites in Melbourne and regional Victoria were proved for building residences, providing more access to icial and affordable housing.
+Indiated the Small Lot Housing Code to allow a new type of dwelling on lots smaller than 100 square metres without quiring a permit, and to improve design standards for its under 300 square metres.
+These updates aim to crease housing diversity and affordability.
+In ans for the initial ten pilot activity centres have been halised and will create capacity for 60,000 new homes to be built by 2051.
+The Officer South Precinct Structure Plan (PSP) was needed in February, supporting new industries, and proporting in the Casey Fields South (Employment) and the evon Meadows PSPs concluded in April, while consultation for the Melton East PSP finished in March.
+Earings for the Croskell (Employment) draft PSP, led by the VPA Standing Advisory Committee, concluded in April,